-Need to find the nth term in a given arithmetic sequence?
-See how it's done with this free video math lesson.
-Need help finding the From Ramanujan to calculus co-creator Gottfried Leibniz, many of the world's best and brightest mathematical minds have belonged to autodidacts.
-And, thanks to the Internet, it's easier than ever to follow in their footsteps (or just finish your homework or study for that next big test).
-With this installment from Internet pedagogical superstar Salman Khan's seri...
+Need a quick primer on how to solve type-1 error problem in stats?
+Let this video be your guide.
+From Ramanujan to calculus co-creator Gottfried Leibniz, many of the world's best and brightest mathematical minds have belonged to autodidacts.
+And, thanks to the Internet, it's easier than ever to follow in their footsteps.
+For all of the details, watch this installment from Internet pedagogical superstar Salman Khan's series of free math tutorials.

 This video shows you how to easily convert fractions to percents.
 You can convert fractions to percents in 2 easy steps.
 The first step is multiplying the fraction by 100 (e.g.. your fraction is 3/5; 3/5 x 100 = 3/5 x 100/1 = 300/5).
 The second step is reducing the fraction, when possible (e.g..
 3/5 x 100/1 = 300/5 = 60).
 Don't forget to add the percent sign (%)(you obtained 60%).
 That's it!
 Good Luck!